ruial/briefbytes/source/_posts/OpenVPN-deployment-with-Terraform-and-Ansible.md

     - include: handlers/main.yml
 ```

 I didn't include all the tasks here because they would take too much space.
 At first, some required packages are installed and then *easy-rsa* is used to generate server and client certificates.
 Then, OpenVPN and the firewall are configured.
 Lastly, any changes to the server config will trigger a service reload and with the client config automatically transferred, you are able to use your VPN.
+It is also possible to configure OpenVPN to use your own DNS server if you want to do DNS analytics or block ads with Pi-Hole, which is what I've done with [Ad Pruner](https://www.producthunt.com/posts/ad-pruner).
+Another cool use case is to setup port forwarding (with additional iptables rules), as an alternative to ngrok.
+If you want to better organize your IaaC and automate provisioning I can recommend [Terragrunt](https://terragrunt.gruntwork.io) and [Atlantis](https://www.runatlantis.io).

 ## Closing thoughts